 Even useful biases can have excessive consequences, especially when at work in nonstandard contexts.
-The ability to "find or make a reason for everything one has a mind to do" to use Benjamin Franklin's apt characterization (Franklin, 1799), can lead to a biased assessment of arguments when they are encountered outside of an actual discussion (Cacioppo & Petty, 1979; Edwards & Smith, 1996; Klaczynski & Lavallee, 2005).
-Sometimes the bias is so strong as to make people change their mind in a direction opposite to that of the argument they are presented with and that has a conclusion opposite to their own views (Lord, Ross, & Lepper, 1979; Pomerantz, Chaiken, & Tordesillas, 1995; Taber & Lodge, 2006).
-A similar polarization can also occur when people are reasoning on their own on some topic: finding only arguments that support their initial intuition, people end up with, if anything, a stronger view (Chaiken & Yates, 1985; Sadler & Tesser, 1973).
-The same mechanism leads to overconfidence in the correctness of one's answers: 'Surely it must be right, given all the supporting evidence I can think of' (Koriat, Lichtenstein, & Fischhoff, 1980).
-Participants also use reasoning to salvage a belief they hold dear even if it is shown to be erroneous (Guenther & Alicke, 2008).
-Finally, by finding handy excuses and justifications, reasoning can allow us by-pass our own moral intuitions (e.g., Bandura, 1990; Valdesolo & DeSteno, 2008).
-With alarming frequency reasoning on our own leads to a distortion of our beliefs, something one would not predict if the function of reasoning were to guide us towards the truth.
+The ability to "find or make a reason for everything one has a mind to do," to use Benjamin Franklin's apt characterization (Franklin 1799), can lead to a biased assessment of arguments when they are encountered outside of an actual discussion (Cacioppo and Petty 1979; Edwards and Smith 1996; Klaczynski and Lavallee 2005).
+Sometimes the bias is so strong as to make people change their mind in a direction opposite to that of the argument they are presented with and that has a conclusion opposite to their own views (Lord, Ross, and Lepper 1979; Pomerantz, Chaiken, and Tordesillas 1995; Taber and Lodge 2006).
+A similar polarization can occur when people are reasoning on their own on some topic: finding only arguments that support their initial intuition, people end up with, if anything, a stronger view (Chaiken and Yates 1985; Sadler and Tesser 1973).
+The same mechanism leads to overconfidence in the correctness of one's answers: "Surely it must be right, given all the supporting evidence I can think of" (Koriat, Lichtenstein, and Fischhoff 1980).
+Participants also use reasoning to salvage a belief they hold dear even if it is shown to be erroneous (Guenther and Alicke 2008).
+Finally, by finding handy excuses and justifications, reasoning can allow us to bypass our own moral intuitions (e.g., Bandura 1990; Valdesolo and DeSteno 2008).
+With alarming frequency, reasoning on our own leads to a distortion of our beliefs, something one would not predict if the function of reasoning were to guide us toward the truth.

 How should reasoning affect decision?
 According to the standard view, reasoning should help us take better decisions.
-For the argumentative theory however, reasoning is more likely to bring us towards decisions that we can justify to others, that is, decisions for which we easily find arguments.
+For the argumentative theory, however, reasoning is more likely to bring us toward decisions that we can justify to others, that is, decisions for which we easily find arguments.
 The correlation between the ease with which a decision can be justified to an audience and its rationality is at best a weak one.
-Often, easy justifiability may favour a worse decision.
-Researchers working within the reason-based choice framework have demonstrated that participants often choose a particular alternative because it is easy to find reasons for it (Shafir, Simonson, & Tversky, 1993).
-More often than not, this leads participants towards a choice that does not truly satisfy them.
-We would argue that the overuse of reasoning in search of justifications helps explain many errors and biases such as the sunk cost fallacy (Arkes & Ayton, 1999), the attraction and compromise effects (Simonson, 1989), the disjunction effect (Tversky & Shafir, 1992), or preference inversion (Hsee, Loewenstein, Blount, & Bazerman, 1999) (for a more exhaustive list, see Mercier & Sperber, In press).
-Participants tend, for instance, to choose a bigger chocolate in the shape of a cockroach over a smaller heart shaped one because it is easy to justify picking a bigger chocolate and hard to justify the 'irrational' feeling of disgust its shape may elicit-and they end up not enjoying at all the roach-shaped chocolate (Hsee, 1999)!
+Often, easy justifiability may favor a worse decision.
+Researchers working within the framework of reason-based choice have demonstrated that participants often choose a particular alternative because it is easy to find reasons for it (Shafir, Simonson, and Tversky 1993).

+More often than not, this leads participants toward a choice that does not truly satisfy them.
+We would argue that the overuse of reasoning in search of justifications helps explain many errors and biases such as the sunk cost fallacy (Arkes and Ayton 1999), the attraction and compromise effects (Simonson 1989), the disjunction effect (Tversky and Shafir 1992), or preference inversion (Hsee et al. 1999) (for a more exhaustive list, see Mercier and Sperber, in press).
+Participants tend, for instance, to choose a bigger chocolate in the shape of a cockroach over a smaller heart-shaped one because it is easy to justify picking a bigger chocolate and hard to justify the "irrational" feeling of disgust its shape may elicit - and they end up not enjoying at all the roach-shaped chocolate (Hsee 1999).